 Four percent LIHTCs are one component of the Low-Income Housing Tax Credit program, which also includes 9 percent tax credits.
 More information on the program is available in the Low-Income Housing Tax Credit policy brief.

 1. Novogradac, Michael.
 How to Unleash Underutilized Private Activity Bonds to Build More Affordable Rental Housing.
 September 2016, Novogradac & Company.

 2. The affordability periods required by states vary, and may extend beyond 15 or 30 years.
-Federal law require 30 years but, after 15 years, owners of LIHTC properties may request permission from the HFA to sell the development or convert it to market rate rents at the conclusion of the compliance period.
-If, within one year, the HFA is unable to find a buyer who will keep rent restrictions in place for the remaining 15 year extended use period, then the owner may sell or convert the property.
+Federal law requires 30 years but, after 15 years, owners of LIHTC properties may request permission from the HFA to sell the development or convert it to market rate rents at the conclusion of the compliance period.
+If, within one year, the HFA is unable to find a buyer who will keep rent restrictions in place for the remaining 15-year extended use period, then the owner may sell or convert the property.